TwilightZebby/ContentManagementWeb/README.md

 If you would like to see these scripts that have been removed, feel free to ping me a DM or something on Twitter [@TwilightZebby](https://twitter.com/TwilightZebby)

 ---
+## How to run/test?

+Simply download this Repo, and open `index.html` in a Web browser.

+Chrome or Opera are better to use this in - This site had been tested in those two browsers.

+---